"Friedrich, why didn't you..."

 "But girls are so queer you never know what they mean.
 They say no when they mean yes, and drive a man out of his wits just for the fun of it"'

 Laurie seems to be thinking that Jo would fall in love with him because that is what girls do.
-If we take a look at the narrative of the first book.
 Laurie has said similar things as a teen ager.
 Things like "someday I´ll get you Jo" which is quite a possessive thing for a 15 year old boy to say and it highlights how much the two have fed each others with harmful stereotypes about gender roles.
 Now that they are adults Jo feels the need to leave this toxic cycle.
 Not just because of her own sake but also Laurie´s sake and it is toxic because up until to that point Laurie has been told what to do by Jo, John Brooke or by his grandfather.
 Laurie wants to keep the status quo of their relationship so that he does not need to grow and take the responsibility of himself or his own actions.
 Laurie was not used to making decisions.
 Marrying Jo is an easy escape of his life remaining the same rather than different as it is meant to be.
+This type of chase is not something that Jo likes or enjoys.
+It makes her feel incredibly uncomfortable.

 Most adaptations have also chosen the easy escape by not showing the slow and painful work of the personal transformation that Laurie does go through in the books.
 If we now take a look at the narrative of the second book.
 There are no glimpses inside to Laurie´s head where he would be thinking about Jo or dreaming about future with her.
 When Jo leaves New York we do get a glimpse inside Friedrich´s mind and he does admit to himself that he is indeed in love with her and he wonders what life with Jo would be like.
 Laurie´s actions in most part of the second book don´t make any sense because Laurie´s mind is a complete mess.